-A number of criminal offences were created by the Animal Welfare Act 2006 in order to prevent harm to animals and to promote the welfare of animals.
-Where such an offence is committed the Court may cancel a licence to keep a pet shop, disqualify a person from keeping a pet shop, fine a person and in some cases, order the imprisonment of a person.
+A number of criminal offences were created by the Animal Welfare Act 2006 to prevent harm to animals and to promote the welfare of animals.
+Where such an offence is committed the court may cancel your licence to keep a pet shop, disqualify you from keeping a pet shop, fine you and in some cases, order your imprisonment.

 Inspections by local authorities and vets